matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ```

 This would have the effect that if the homeserver does not receive a "heartbeat" from the client for 10 seconds then
-it will automatically send the "leave" state event for the client.
+it will automatically send the "hangup" state event for the client.

 ### Self-destructing messages